University of California, Davis: Research centers and laboratories

 The Crocker Nuclear Laboratory on campus has had a nuclear accelerator since 1966.
 The laboratory is used by scientists and engineers from private industry, universities and government to research topics including nuclear physics, applied solid state physics, radiation effects, air quality, planetary geology and cosmogenics.
 UC Davis is the only UC campus, besides Berkeley, that has a nuclear laboratory.

-Agilent Technologies will also work with the university in establishing a Davis Millimeter Wave Research Center to conduct research into millimeter wave and THz systems.
+Agilent Technologies has partnered with the university to establish a Davis Millimeter Wave Research Center for research into millimeter wave and THz systems.
+Similarly, in 2020, the College of Engineering's Exploratory Systems Lab (ExpoLab) collaborated with Radix to formally model and verify the theoretical limitations of sharded consensus protocols.

 Student life

 The undergraduate student government of UC Davis is the Associated Students of UC Davis (ASUCD), and has an annual operating budget of $22.2 million, making it one of the largest-funded student governments in the United States.
 ASUCD includes an Executive, Legislative, and Judicial branch.
 Other than representing the student body on campus, the task of ASUCD is to lobby student interests to local and state government.
 Also under the purview of ASUCD are the student-run Coffee House, an ASUCD unit, and Unitrans, the Davis public bus system.
 ASUCD employs thousands of students annually across its many units.

 UC Davis California Aggie Marching Band-uh!

 Picnic Day, UC Davis's annual Open House, is the largest student-run event in the United States.
 It attracts thousands of visitors each year with its many attractions.
 These include a parade, a dance competition by the university club dance groups called "Dance Dance Revolution", a magic show performed by the chemistry department, the Doxie Derby (dachshund races), film screenings, and a Battle of the Bands between the UC Davis Marching Band and other college bands including the Cal Band, the Stanford Band, and the Humboldt State University Marching Lumberjacks.

 Another highlight of UC Davis is its student-run freeform radio station, KDVS.
 The station began operations on February 1, 1964, from the laundry room of the all-male dormitory Beckett Hall.
 The station soon gained a reputation by airing interviews with Angela Davis and a live call-in show with then California Governor Ronald Reagan in 1969.
 The station can now be heard on 90.3 FM and online at its website.

 UC Davis has over 800 registered student organizations, ranging from political clubs to professional societies to language clubs.

 The academic Graduate Students and management students are represented by the Graduate Student Association (GSA).
 The Law Students are represented by Law Students Association.

 Students also participate in intramural sports such as basketball, ultimate frisbee, soccer and many more.
 The ARC contains a basketball gym, work out room, ping pong tables, squash courts, rock climbing wall, and other studio rooms for group exercise.

 Other student activities and campus jobs: